Updated with District Maps; How Guilford County and Local Media is Selling a 19% Property Tax Increase as a “Rate Cut”

 But taxpayers do not pay tax rates.
 They pay tax bills.

-WXII mentions Guilford County Schools funding;
+WXII mentions Guilford County Schools funding, but not hidden future debt;

 https://www.wxii12.com/article/guilford-county-budget-school-funding-increase-nc/71244345